 The Foundation offers multiple leadership development scholarships in order for our members to have additional opportunities to strengthen their leadership and life skills.
 Opportunities are available for financial assistance for the annual Undergraduate Interfraternity Institute (UIFI) as well as educational events hosted by Alpha Omicron Pi Fraternity: Leadership Institute and Leadership Academy.
 In 2016, a total of $2,495 was awarded to deserving applicants for these opportunities.
 Because of the vast amount of education these recipients receive, the expectation is that they will take that knowledge back to their chapter and implement positive change for the benefit of each of its members.

-The Foundation awards Ruby Fund grants to initiated senior collegiate members (within their last year of schooling) and alumnae members who are in dire need of financial assistance and whose application for assistance is approved by the Foundation’s Ruby Fund Committee.
+Grants from the Ruby Fund are awarded to initiated senior collegiate members (within their last year of schooling) and alumnae members who are in dire need of financial assistance and whose application for assistance is approved by the Foundation’s Ruby Fund Committee.
 Assistance has been awarded for members suffering from illnesses, homes destructed by natural disasters, loss of job and other forms of dire need.
 All requests and awards remain confidential.
-Please note the Ruby Fund does not provide assistance for AOII Fraternity dues (chapter or international), social fees or chapter housing obligations.
+Please note the Ruby Fund does not provide assistance for any AOII Fraternity dues (chapter or international), social fees or chapter housing obligations.
 If you or a fellow sister is in dire need of assistance due to an unforeseen circumstance or illness, please email us with details of your situation in order for us to determine eligibility.
 If you are soon hosting a Founders’ Day event, please make sure and read this year’s Ruby Fund Message to your attendees as well as our instructions on collecting donations.